-Installation of the shafts should be carried out in accordance with the National Highway Institute Course No. 132014 entitled "Drilled Shafts: Construction Procedures and LRFD Design Methods", Publication Number FHWA-NHI-10-016 dated May 2010.
-Care should be taken to ensure concrete is not allowed to strike the sides of the shaft excavation.
-We recommend that a geotechnical engineer or qualified technician observe the installation of the shafts to verify that, among other things, 1) subsurface conditions are as anticipated from the boring, 2) the shafts are constructed to the proper diameter, penetration and plumbness, 3) reinforcing is properly placed and centered in the open shaft, and 4) a tremie is properly used for concrete placement.
+Installation of the shafts should be carried out in accordance with the National Highway Institute Course No. 132014 entitled "Drilled Shafts: Construction Procedures and Design Methods", Publication Number FHWA-NHI-18-024 published in September 2018.
+Care should be taken to ensure concrete is not allowed to strike the reinforcing steel or sides of the shaft excavation.
+We recommend that the geotechnical engineer or his representative observe the installation of the shafts to verify that, among other things: 1) the subsurface conditions are as anticipated from the borings, 2) the shafts are constructed to the proper diameter, penetration, plumbness, and with appropriate concrete slump, 3) reinforcing steel is properly placed and spaced in the open shaft, and 4) a tremie is properly used for concrete placement.
 These critical items are fundamental to proper performance of shafts in accordance with design recommendations.

-4.8 Driven Timber Piles
+4.7 Driven Timber Piles